daniel-z/jslint-githook/README.md

 ## TO USE IT
+(Note: I'm working to install this as a ruby gem and automatize the next steps)

 1. Put jsl file in your git root folder
 2. Rename jslint-githook as pre-commit and move it to the .git/hooks folder in your project